Elliptic dimers on minimal graphs and genus 1 Harnack curves: The periodic case

 By Remark~\ref{rem:g_wb}, the functions $z(u)$ and $w(u)$ are meromorphic functions of $u$ on $\TT(q)$ and they are well defined when the half-angle map $\mapalpha$ takes values in $\RR/\pi\ZZ$.
 Moreover, since the $\alpha_T$'s are real, they commute with complex conjugation:

 Define the following map $\psi$:

 Then we have the following result, which is illustrated in Figure~\ref{fig:psi}.

 \begin{prop}~ The map~$\psi$ is an explicit birational parameterization of the spectral curve~$\C$, implying that this Harnack curve has geometric genus~$1$.
 Moreover, the real locus of~$\C$ is the image under~$\psi$ of the set~$\RR/\pi\ZZ \times \{0,\frac{\pi}{2}\tau\}$, and the connected component with ordinate~$\frac{\pi}{2}\tau$ is bounded (\emph{i.e.},\@ an \emph{oval}) while the other one is not. \end{prop} \begin{proof} The map $\psi$ is meromorphic so it parameterizes (an open set of) an irreducible component of $\C$.
 But since $\C$ is Harnack~\cite{KOS}, it is in particular irreducible.
-Therefore, it is a birational parameterization of the whole spectral curve.
-The geometric genus of $\C$ is thus the same as $\TT(q)$, \emph{i.e.}, equal to 1.
+Therefore, it is a parameterization of the whole spectral curve.
 Commutation of $\psi$ with complex conjugation implies that $\psi$ maps the real components $C_0$ and $C_1$ of $\TT(q)$ to those of $\C$.
-Since $z(u)$ and $w(u)$ have zeros and poles on $C_0=\RR/\pi\ZZ$, this real component of $\TT(q)$ is the one corresponding to the unbounded component of the real locus of $\C$. \qedhere \end{proof}
+Since $z(u)$ and $w(u)$ have zeros and poles on $C_0=\RR/\pi\ZZ$, this real component of $\TT(q)$ is mapped to the one corresponding to the unbounded component of the real locus of $\C$, {and the remaining component~$C_1$ to the oval(s) of~$\C$ or to its isolated real nodes.
+This latter case is impossible, since it would imply that the holomorphic maps~$z$ and~$w$ are constant along~$C_1$, and hence constant.
+Finally, since~$\mapalpha$ belongs to~${X}^\mathit{per}_\Gs$, the cyclic ordering of~$\mapalpha(\T)\subset C_0$ coincides with the cyclic ordering of the tentacles of~$\C$.
+We are now in the setting of~\cite[Theorem~10]{Erwan}, which implies that~$\psi\colon\TT(q)\to\C$ is a birational parameterization of the spectral curve~$\C$.
+In particular, the geometric genus of $\C$ is equal to 1.} \qedhere \end{proof}

 In the framework of the correspondence between algebraic curves with marked points and minimal dimer models modulo gauge transformations studied by Goncharov and Kenyon~\cite{GK}, the converse question has been answered by Fock~\cite{Fock} for arbitrary smooth, complex algebraic curves without hypothesis on positivity: given a smooth curve~$\C$, he uses Riemann theta functions to construct a dimer model whose spectral curve is~$\C$.
 We can now give a modified version of his proof in the situation where the algebraic curve has geometric genus 1 and is Harnack.